 You can use a spray bottle like this one to dampen your hair with water.

 Water is the only thing that can give your hair moisture.
-The days of adding grease to our hair as a way to moisturise has long gone.
+The days of adding grease to our hair as a way to moisturise have long gone.

-You can choose to either do the LOC method in the morning or at night time, whichever suits you best.
+You can choose to either do the LOC method in the morning or at night time as part of your routine, whichever suits you best.